 Can a set of claims, a specification or drawings be amended when filing an appeal against Examiner’s decision of rejection?
 If yes, are there any requirements upon amendments?

-you can amend the set of claims, the specification and the drawings.
+You can amend the set of claims, the specification and the drawings.
 All amendments must be filed together with the appeal.
 There are requirements same as in a case of a final-OA.

 Explain reconsideration by examiner before appeal.